wanghmin/wanghmin2.github.io/content/authors/admin/_index.md

     url: https://www.linctex.com/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include physics-based animation, generative AI models, numerical analysis and optimization.

 # Interests to show in About widget
 interests:
   - Physics-Based Animation
   - Generative AI models
-  - Numerical Optimization
+  - Numerical Analysis and Optimization

 # Education to show in About widget
 education: